lsm5/bindings-sample/BLOG.md

 podman.sock
 ```

-1. Create a connection to the system service
+1. Connect to the Podman system service

 After you set up your basic main method, you need to create a connection
 that connects to the system service.
 The critical piece of information
 for setting up a new connection is the endpoint.
 The endpoint comes in